 Welcome to the Maidencreek Township Authority

 In 1950 the Blandon community recognized the need for a public water supply.
 All of the homes in Blandon had private wells and many of these wells had become contaminated as a result of failing septic systems.
 And in 1951, the Maidencreek Township Water Authority was established.
 The newly created water authority went about purchasing 140 acres on top of Irish Mountain.
 An impoundment was built along with a well house.
 Six-inch cast iron pipes were installed to provide a distribution system to service the Blandon residents.
 Much of this six-inch cast iron pipe is still in use today.
 The original system met the needs of the Blandon Community until the 1990’s.
 In 1992, giardia cysts were found in the source water feeding the open impoundment.
 The Water Authority went about developing new sources of groundwater.
 Today, the water system has two above ground water storage tanks totaling 800,000 gallons along with 3 groundwater wells.
 The current system is capable of providing 3.0 million gallons per day of potable drinking water to our customers.
 Our water system also provides fire protection.
 The Maidencreek Township Authority has developed two additional wells located on the old Phillip’s Farm located on 20 acres adjacent to the Maidencreek Church bordering Route 73.
 Once completed, the wells will provide an additional 2.0 million gallons per day.
-The new wells are anticipated to go on line in late 2023.
+The new wells are anticipated to go online in the Spring of 2026.

 In the late 1970’s, the Maidencreek Township Authority was founded to address the failing septic systems.
 In 1980 the community built a new sewage collection system and a sewage treatment plant.
 The plant is located on Willow Creek Road in Ontelaunee Township.
 The original treatment plant was upgraded in 2002.
 Today, the treatment plant capacity is rated at 800,000 gallons per day.
 There are a total of 39 miles of sewer and water lines throughout the Maidencreek Township community.